 BDCs are regulated under the Investment Company Act, which allows BDCs to avoid federal income taxation so long as almost all income and gains are distributed to shareholders.
 At the same time, BDC income paid to shareholders is generally not a qualified dividend.
-One consequence of this structure is BDCs are normally not able to retain significant earnings and capital gains and are therefore dependent upon capital markets and lenders for incremental capital.
+One consequence of this structure is that BDCs are normally not able to retain significant earnings and capital gains and are therefore dependent upon capital markets and lenders for incremental capital.
 Capital from these resources can, at times, become very expensive and/or quite limited, depending upon market conditions, and sourcing capital from them at the wrong time may adversely affect BDC investors.

-The Confluence Utilities strategy invests a significant portion of its assets in securities of public utility companies engaged in the production, transmission or distribution of electric energy, gas or telephone services.
-Risks that are intrinsic to public utility companies include difficulty in obtaining an adequate return on invested capital, difficulty in financing large construction programs during inflationary periods, restrictions on operations and increased cost and delays attributable to environmental considerations and regulation, difficulty in raising capital in adequate amounts on reasonable terms in periods of high inflation and unsettled capital markets. technological innovations that may render existing plants, equipment or products obsolete, the potential impact of natural or man-made disasters, increased costs and reduced availability of certain types of fuel, occasional reduced availability and high costs of natural gas and other fuels, the effects of energy conservation, the effects of a national energy policy and lengthy delays and greatly increased costs and other problems associated with the design, construction, licensing, regulation and operation of nuclear facilities for electric generation, including, among other considerations, the problems associated with the use of radioactive materials, the disposal of radioactive wastes, shutdown of facilities or release of radiation resulting from catastrophic events, disallowance of costs by regulators which may reduce profitability, and changes in market structure that increase competition.
+The Confluence Utilities strategy invests a significant portion of its assets in securities of public utility companies engaged in the production, transmission, or distribution of electric energy, gas, or telephone services.
+Risks that are intrinsic to public utility companies include difficulty in obtaining an adequate return on invested capital, difficulty in financing large construction programs during inflationary periods, restrictions on operations and increased cost and delays attributable to environmental considerations and regulation, difficulty in raising capital in adequate amounts on reasonable terms in periods of high inflation and unsettled capital markets, technological innovations that may render existing plants, equipment, or products obsolete, the potential impact of natural or man-made disasters, increased costs and reduced availability of certain types of fuel, occasional reduced availability and high costs of natural gas and other fuels, the effects of energy conservation, the effects of a national energy policy and lengthy delays and greatly increased costs and other problems associated with the design, construction, licensing, regulation, and operation of nuclear facilities for electric generation, including, among other considerations, the problems associated with the use of radioactive materials, the disposal of radioactive wastes, shutdown of facilities or release of radiation resulting from catastrophic events, disallowance of costs by regulators which may reduce profitability, and changes in market structure that increase competition.

 The Confluence REIT strategy is subject to risks inherent in the REIT industry, including the risk that the strategy's performance will be closely linked to the performance of the real estate markets.
-Property values can fall due to increasing vacancies or declining rents resulting from economic, legal, cultural or technological developments.
+Historically, real estate has experienced significant variations and cycles in value and local market conditions, which may result in reductions in the value of real property and, possibly, the income generated by real property.
+Real estate-related investments are subject to the risk that a general downturn in either the national or local economy will weaken real estate prices and revenues.
+Property values can fall due to increasing vacancies or declining rents resulting from economic, legal, cultural, or technological developments.
 Values of the REIT securities will fall, among other reasons, because of the failure of borrowers from such REITs to pay their loans or because of poor management of the real estate properties owned by such REITs.
 Many REITs utilize leverage (and some are highly leveraged), which increases investment risk and could adversely affect a REIT's operations and market value in periods of rising interest rates.
-REITs operate within particular sectors of the real estate industry, such as apartments, office and industrial, regional malls and community centers, storage, hotels and lodging and the health care sector, that are subject to specific sector-related risks.
+REITs operate within particular sectors of the real estate industry, such as apartments, office and industrial, regional malls and community centers, storage, hotels and lodging, and the health care sector, that are subject to specific sector-related risks.
 REITs are subject to highly technical and complex provisions of the Internal Revenue Code of 1986, as amended, which permit a REIT to avoid or limit its exposure to federal corporate income tax.
 Failure of a REIT to qualify for such provisions could adversely affect its operations and the investment returns to investors in the REIT's securities.